odedstein/sgi-introduction-course/201_polylines/201_polylines.md

 # Polylines

 Often, we prototype our code in 2D before taking it to 3D, since it is usually faster and easier to debug.
 Therefore, it is very useful that our geometry processing toolbox contains enough 2D functionality to make quick prototyping easy.
-Furthermore, we want said functionality to be similar enough to the 3D one in the same toolboox that the leap from 2D to 3D can be done as seamlessly as possible. `gptoolbox` aims to satisfy these two needs.
+Furthermore, we want said functionality to be similar enough to the 3D one in the same toolbox that the leap from 2D to 3D can be done as seamlessly as possible. `gptoolbox` aims to satisfy these two needs.

 When prototyping in 2D, however, it is useful to keep Alec Jacobson's words in mind, "what works in 3D must work in 2D, but what works in 2D does not necessarily work in 3D".